Philippines Islands Venomous Snakes and Poisonous Spiders and Other Dangerous Animals and Insects.

 Their constant blood thirst for the females ensures that there are millions of mosquitoes in every town or city.

 Prior to the USA military leaving the islands in 1992, the occupied islands were sprayed with insecticide every year.
-Since then, the local governments have, on occasions, sprayed around tourist areas to help control the mosquito populations.
+Since then, the local governments have, on occasions, sprayed around tourist areas to help control the mosquito populations within defined areas.

 Malaria can takes weeks to manifest inside the human body.
-People returning from vacation, apparently fit and well, have then fallen ill due to dengue fever or malaria.
+People returning from vacation, apparently fit and well, have then fallen ill due to dengue fever or malaria several days or weeks later.

 It is essential to ensure that Malaria vaccinations are taken up to six weeks prior to departure for the Philippines.